olcf/foundational_hpc_skills/intro_to_sw_building/2_example/README.md

 # Example 2

+In this example, we will be building a random number generator using multiple source files combined into a library then linked to an executable.

 ## Compiling multiple source files.

 In this directory there are these files:

 ```
+ $ ls -1
  README
  initapi.cc
  randapi.cc
  randapi.hh
  test.cc
 ```

-To compile the source files into one a single executable, we could do the following:
+Similar to example one, to compile the source files into one a single executable, we could do the following:

 ```
  $ g++ initapi.cc randapi.cc test.cc -o test

+ $ ls -1
+ README
+ initapi.cc
+ randapi.cc
+ randapi.hh
+ test
+ test.cc

+ $ ./test
+ getRand () avg: 5
+ getSRand () avg: 0.501096
 ```

 This creates our random number generator together with a small tester called `test`.
 Here `g++` not only compiles our randon number generator library, but links it to together with the tester.